Industrial Automation External Sales - IT-Online

 Where you’ll be doing it

-You will be working for a fast-paced and growing company in the East of Johannesburg.
+You will be working for a fast-paced and growing company in Cape Town.
 This company is growing exponentially and offers quality components and solutions to their industrial automation clients.

 What you’ll need

 Ideally you have a technical qualification, which can be in IT, electrical, electronics, mechanical or mechatronics.
-You need an existing client base in the industrial automation sector in Gauteng and have at least 1 -3 years’ experience in Industrial Automation and sales.
+You need an existing client base in the industrial automation sector in Cape Town, Western Cape region and have at least 1 -3 years’ experience in Industrial Automation and sales.
 If you come from a system’s integrator = bonus points!

 You do not have a restraint of trade.
 You can also ‘gooi die taal’ and speak some Afrikaans.